 Ice cream as we know it today probably came into existence in the middle of the 17th century when a chef employed by Charles I of England developed a technique of shaking flavored cream in a dish of ice.
 It became so popular that the king actually continued to keep the formula a "Royal Secret".
 Slowly, the secret got out and many ice cream parlors began to spring up around Europe in the early 1800's.

 However, it was in the United States where its manufactured and popularity soared.
 In fact, we know that George Washington purchased a "cream machine for making ice" and spent the unheard of sum of $200 making ice cream all summer!

-It was not until 1846, however, that a woman named Nancy Johnson, in New York, made life easier for all of us ice cream lovers by inventing a crude, but easy-to-use hand crank ice cream maker.
+It was not until 1843, however, that a woman named Nancy Johnson, in New York, made life easier for all of us ice cream lovers by inventing a crude, but easy-to-use hand crank ice cream maker.
 She had her invention patented and then sold the patent to William Young who later marketed the machine as the Johnson Patent Ice-Cream maker.

 It is from Parkers "History of Nashua" that we find the following brief history of the White Mountain Ice Cream Freezer.